Dashboard-Design/Healthcare-Analytics-Dashboard/README.md

 ![Image](https://github.com/user-attachments/assets/833c9a50-c722-4cac-8295-4fa40ebcfa6b)

-The Onyx Data DNA April 2025 Challenge provided this dataset, and I developed the Streamlit app as part of our competition submission.
+The Onyx Data DNA April 2025 Challenge provided this dataset, and I developed the Streamlit app as part of my competition submission.

 ## Features